intersystems-community/integratedml-demo-template/README.md

 The template also comes with a few example Jupyter notebooks (http://jupyter.org) which demonstrate how to use IntegratedML in InterSystems IRIS Community Edition (Advanced Analytics including IntegratedML) in a docker container.

+Learn more about InterSystems IRIS and IntegratedML at the [InterSystems Learning site](https://learning.intersystems.com/course/view.php?name=Learn%20IntegratedML)

 ## What's inside this template

-### pre-configured environment, and sample data
+### Pre-configured environment, and sample data
 This template creates a docker environment (via "docker-compose up") of 2 pre-configured containers:
   1. tf2jupyter: Jupyter+Tensorflow2.2(without GPU), with a few sample notebook files (in its Dockerfile)
-  2. irisimlsvr another one for an IRIS 2020.3 Community Edition, with pre-loaded sample data in USER namespace(see its Dockerfile)
+  2. irisimlsvr another one for an IRIS 2020.3 Community Edition, with pre-loaded sample data in USER namespace(see its [Dockerfile](iris-aa-server/Dockerfile) and [iris.script](iris-aa-server/iris.script) that is run at startup)

-### sample notebook to start with
+### Sample notebooks to get you started
-3x sample notebook files in this template:
+2 sample notebook files in this template:
-  1. A simple JDBC connection from tf2jupyter into a sample data table (Iris flowers) within IRIS's USER.
+- [campaign-integratedml-jdbc.ipynb](jupyter-samples/campaign-integratedml-jdbc.ipynb): A simple JDBC connection from tf2jupyter into a sample data table (Marketing Campaign data) within InterSystems IRIS's USER namespace, showing some use of IntegratedML including VALIDATE MODEL command usage.
-  2. The above plus a few pandas data frame operatons and read/wrtie samples data into IRIS's USER.
-  3. The above plus some very basic, initial SQL syntax demox of using IRIS IntegratedML.
+- [biomedical-integratedml-PyODBC.ipynb](jupyter-samples/biomedical-integratedml-PyODBC.ipynb): Connection to InterSystems IRIS server over PyODBC, building and using an IntegratedML machine learning mode, with a complex SQL query using the PREDICT() and PROBABILITY() IntegratedML SQL functions.

 ## Demo environment topology
 <p align="center">